yssource/rhai/doc/src/start/builds/minimal.md

 ------------------

-Opt out of as many features as possible, if they are not needed, to reduce code size because, remember, by default all code is compiled in as what a script requires cannot be predicted.
-If a language feature is not needed, omitting them via special features is a prudent strategy to optimize the build for size.
+Opt out of as many features as possible, if they are not needed, to reduce code size because, remember, by default all code is compiled into the final binary since what a script requires cannot be predicted.
+If a language feature will never be needed, omitting it is a prudent strategy to optimize the build for size.

 Omitting arrays ([`no_index`]) yields the most code-size savings, followed by floating-point support ([`no_float`]), checked arithmetic/script resource limits ([`unchecked`]) and finally object maps and custom types ([`no_object`]).